david-heasman00/predictive-science-publisher/README.md

 Being a Data Journalist is part writer, part data visualiser, and part data-jack-of-all-trades.
 During 2025 I interviewed for a Senior Data Analyst role for a large scientific publisher.

-The final stage was a business case study asking you to identify which customers were at risk of churning.
+The final stage was a business case study asking to identify which customers were at risk of churning.

 This required the use of predictive analytics.